anjayluh/twitter-importer-plugin/README.md

     Access token === Token === resulting oauth_token
     Access token secret === Token Secret === resulting oauth_token_secret

-Open main.ipynb and fill in the above attained API credentials Run the connect to twitter notebook.
+Open src/settings.py and fill in the above attained API credentials Open main.ipynb and try out the different notebooks Run the connect to twitter notebook.
 If the above step runs successfully, you are set set to try out the different import functions from the importer class